 any legal costs incurred by the Director in the defence of civil or criminal proceedings against the Director as an officer of the College.

-The quorum necessary for the transaction of the business of the Board is 5 of whom not less than 3 must be Regional Faculty Chairs or any other Faculty representative pursuant to clause 59(c).
+The quorum necessary for the transaction of the business of the Board is 5 of whom not less than 3 must be Regional Faculty Chairs or any other Faculty representative pursuant to clause 59(d).

 The continuing Directors may act notwithstanding any vacancy in the Board, but if and so long as its number is reduced below the number fixed by clause 78 as the necessary quorum of the Board, the continuing Director or Directors may act for the purpose of increasing the number of Directors to that number or of summoning a general meeting of the College, but for no other purpose.

-The Chair of the Board is entitled to preside at any meeting of the Board, or in his or her absence the President, or in his or her absence the Vice-President, but if at any meeting none of them are present within 10 minutes after the time appointed for the holding of the meeting, the Directors present may choose one of their number to chair the meeting.
+The Chair of the Board is entitled to preside at any meeting of the Board, or in their absence the President, or in their absence the Vice-President, but if at any meeting none of them are present within 10 minutes after the time appointed for the holding of the meeting, the Directors present may choose one of their number to chair the meeting.

 The President may at any time, and the Chair of the Board on the requisition of 2 or more Directors may, summon a meeting of the Board.